 A hilarious and investigative look at the long history and major influence Canadians have had on the development of American pop culture.
 It features celebrity interviews and classic archival images from the very beginnings of Hollywood right through to the present day.
-The documentary presents the argument that without the slow and subversive influence of Canada, Hollywood as it is known would not and could not exist.

 Do we know about sex and eroticism after traveling around the world?
 Not yet.
 After the highlights of the adventures of "Sex Around the World", the documentary "10 Degrees of Sex" put aside exoticism and geography to focus on the sexual act itself, the first spark of desire to the body bonding.